West Ham don’t have the best track records when it comes to strikers.

-But while the legend of Boogers endures, his career at the club didn’t.
+But while the legend of Barmy Boogers endures, his career at the club didn’t.
 With injuries and a lack of form continuing to hamper his progress, Boogers made just two more appearances for the club without scoring a goal before returning to Holland and relative obscurity.

-Then in 2015, Boogers hit the headlines again after Dordrecht manager Jan Everse quit amid concerns over the Dutchman’s interfering, aggressive approach to the playing squad.
+That should have been the end of things but yhen in 2015, Boogers hit the headlines again after Dordrecht manager Jan Everse quit amid concerns over the Dutchman’s interfering, aggressive approach to the playing squad.